pinfinity/pinfinity_co/_content/2-blog/2013-06-18-innovation-capitalism-and-goliath.md

 The Crux: We can't blame the system or these corporations for what they lack.
 The buck stops with us.
 To all domain experts: If you can provide a solution to a problem that benefits the consumer...you are in business.
-Take action, Innovate...Create!!

-## Technology Destroys Jobs to Create More
-If three guys in a basement provide a solution superior to that of a company that employs 100,000 consumers/individuals/employees, will jobs be lost?
-Yes they will.
-Let's turn the tables.
-Just as its our job as consumers to create, innovate and make things better.....companies are no different.
-If companies can't keep up with three guys in a basement, how good are they?
-So again, jobs will be lost, but hopefully more will be created.
-If you want to break it down...it would be a shame to keep 100,000 people employed at the expense of billions.
+Take ownership of it, innovate...Create!!

 ## Take Action
 It is not up to "other people" to dictate what you have to live with.
 If you're